The Complete Guide To Everything You Need To Know About Hina Luna

 I create and run my shop out of my home studio on Hawai’i island, land belonging to the Kānaka Maoli people.
 Hina Luna is an online shop only, that occasionally pops up at local-to-me events and virtual markets like the Modern Witches Confluence.

-Studio releases happen quarterly on the new moon before every equinox and solstice [spring, summer, fall, and winter] and are announced via newsletter the day of the release.
+Studio releases typically happen quarterly on the new moon before every equinox and solstice [spring, summer, fall, and winter] and are announced via newsletter the morning of the release.
 Full Moon Circle mailing list subscribers will receive a special passcode that allows early access to the shop before the release has gone live for the public.

 Behind the name The moon is my steady muse and the namesake of this heart-work.
 ‘Hina’ honors the moon deity of the place I call my home in Hawai’i and her plant body representations, and ‘Luna’ is a nod to the moon spirit of my own Italian ancestry.
 I find inspiration in the moon’s gentle, quiet power; a light in the darkness; ever-evolving through its phases; in communion with the waters of both earth and body.